 Here, SDA is used as shorthand for the Shop, Distributive and Allied Employees Association often called “the Shoppies”.

-During the 1940s and 1950s a secret church movement (called “The Movement”) was established to directly undermine elected progressive union leaders who were irrespective of their political affiliation.
+During the 1940s and 1950s a secret church movement (called “The Movement”) was established to directly undermine elected progressive union leaders who were leading Australian unions at the time - irrespective of their political affiliation.
 In the 1950s the Movement established the National Civic Council whose primary aim was to undermine socially progressive union leaders.
 Over the 1950s through 1970s the National Civic Council ran campaigns against many union leaders and took control of a number of unions.
 The National Civic Council influence rapidly declined in the late 1970s.
 The last bastion of influence of those either from or with similar motivations in the union movement is at the SDA.

 For more information on these issues see the exceptional piece by Fairfax journalists in The Good Weekend in September 2016 here: http://www.smh.com.au/interactive/2016/shopped-out/ [i]